 Before you purchase hotel accommodations, train tickets, and other big-ticket items, check the U.S. dollar-euro exchange rate (X-Rates has a good calculator here) to nail down your actual cost.
 Just prior to departing, check the rate again, and start thinking about how much you can afford to spend (in both dollar and euro terms) on attractions, food, drink, souvenirs, and diversions.

 Most Portuguese vendors accept chip-and-PIN credit cards.
 However, minimum charge amounts aren’t uncommon, and it’s usually not possible to add tips to cafe and restaurant credit card transactions.
 You should therefore carry some some cash with you at all times.
 (If you’re staying in a hotel or hostel room with a safe deposit box or secure locker, use it to safely store a stash of cash.)

 Wait to withdraw cash until you arrive in Portugal and find a major bank ATM.
 Many American banks allow customers to use their ATM cards at foreign ATMs, and though you may incur a 1% to 2% surcharge on top of the regular ATM fee, that’s still far less than the 7% to 10% you’ll reliably lose to airport currency exchange vendors.

 Many credit cards charge foreign transaction fees of 1% to 3% of the total transaction amount, though many travel rewards credit cards and cash back credit cards waive them.
 If you don’t already have a fee-free credit card, consider applying for one before you leave.
-Chase Sapphire Preferred and Barclaycard Arrival Plus are both excellent choices for frequent international travelers.
+Chase Sapphire Preferred Card and Barclaycard Arrival® Plus World Elite Mastercard® are both excellent choices for frequent international travelers.

 Food and Drink